-Emilia Clarke, one of the big stars of Game of Thrones, is a an ambassador for the Royal college of Nursing and can be heard praising and thanking nurses at the end of the video as well as wishing all nursing staff a happy International Nurses Day.
+Emilia Clarke, one of the big stars of Game of Thrones, is an ambassador for the Royal College of Nursing and can be heard praising and thanking nurses at the end of the video as well as wishing all nursing staff a happy International Nurses Day.
 Ms Clarke had said of the video "The public’s gratitude is immense and, like everybody, I want to share a heartfelt thank you."

 The video was launched to coincide with International Nurses Day celebrated on the 12th May which also happens to be Florence Nightingale' Birthday.